Werklen/Aqa-Andersen/README.md

 Task 2.
 Given bracket sequence: [ ( (()) () (()) **]** ]
 No, the sequence is not correct.
-The last bracket is a closing square bracket ], while it should be a closing round bracket ).
+The bracket next to the last bracket is a closing square bracket ], while it should be a closing round bracket ).